The Double Refuge ☠️ Ars Moriendi

 Death, Be Not Proud

-If you’re an agnostic, just wait and see, seizing the day.
-All you need to know in the meantime is beauty and truth.
-Forget about patience, for it presupposes that the atheist is wrong, or that the party will serve your brand of beer.
-In any case, seize the day.
-See the beauty that’s around you, and revel in the truth, without pretending that it’s anything more, or anything less, than it is.
+All that double refugees know in the meantime is beauty and truth.
+They forget about patience, for it presupposes that the atheist is wrong and that there is in fact an afterlife party.
+Patience also presupposes that the party will serve their brand of beer.
+In any case, they seize the day.
+They see the beauty that’s around them, and revel in the truth, without pretending that it’s anything more, or anything less, than it is.
+Without pretending that they know what it is, or that they know what it will be.
+Without pretending that they know the meaning of it all right now, or the meaning of whatever’s to come.
+Without pretending.

 Solving the Problem that Can't Be Solved

 Death presents us with a problem that religion solves.
 Yet there's no solution to this problem.
 No one knows what happens after we die.
-The agnostic admits this, while the theist says, You'll go to Heaven or Hell, and the atheist says, You'll go nowhere at all.
+The refugee admits this, while the traditional theist says, You'll go to Heaven or Hell, and the atheist says, You'll go nowhere at all.
 Isn't it more honest to say that we really don't know what will happen?

 Atheists who believe they'll go nowhere at all once they hit the surface don’t fare so well.
 They're left face to face with their materialist certainty — and with the concomitant meaninglessness of it all.
 Some atheists might enjoy the final plunge, living their last moments as resolutely as they lived their lives.
 Yet the logic of atheism leads, eventually, to a certain type of hopelessness — that is, to the abandonment of any hope that there'll be anything to experience after death.
 While a fearful Dante sees the words Abandon Hope All Ye Who Enter Here once he reaches the gates of Hell, atheists have already abandoned all fear and all hope, and can't even imagine a gate.